What is an asset transfer?

 - Increased income generation

 There is however a potential that some local authorities may just be looking to “offload” facilities which cost them too much to run either now or in the future.
 Considerable pressure may be put on clubs to take these on in order to protect their club venue.
-You need to think about whether your track is going to be an asset to you or a liability.
-By working through some of the ideas in the Asset Transfer Guide, you should have a better answer to this very important question.
+Clubs need to think about whether your track is going to be an asset to you or a liability.
+By working through some of the ideas in the Downloadable Asset Transfer Guide, you should have a better answer to this very important question.